-As an experienced CMS website operation personnel for security, I am well aware of the importance of content security for website operation, especially in preventing cross-site scripting (XSS) attacks.In the Anqi CMS, the template engine provides powerful tools to ensure the safety of the output content.
+As an experienced security CMS website operator, I fully understand the importance of content security for website operation, especially in preventing cross-site scripting (XSS) attacks.In AnQi CMS, the template engine provides powerful tools to ensure the security of the output content.

-Cross-site scripting (XSS) attacks are a common security vulnerability in web applications, where attackers inject malicious client-side scripts into web pages, causing the browser to execute these malicious scripts when users browse the pages.These scripts may steal user sessions, modify web content, or even redirect users to malicious websites.In a website content management system, user-submitted data, such as comments, article content, and personal profiles, if not properly processed and directly outputted in the template, may become a breeding ground for XSS attacks.
+Cross-site scripting (XSS) attacks are a common network security vulnerability, where attackers inject malicious client-side scripts into websites, causing browsers to execute these malicious scripts when users browse web pages.These scripts may steal user sessions, modify web content, and even redirect users to malicious websites.In a website content management system, user-submitted data, such as comments, article content, and personal profiles, if not properly processed and directly outputted in the template, may become a breeding ground for XSS attacks.

-Deeply understand the default escape behavior of the AnQi CMS template engine
+Understand the default escape behavior of the Anqi CMS template engine

 {{ someUserContent }}